sombriks/sombriks-hq/src/blog/0087-intro-to-node-addons.md

 npm pkg set type=module
 ```

-The next step is to install [node-gyp], a tool which enables your node project
+The next step is to install [node-gyp](https://github.com/nodejs/node-gyp), a
-to compile addons:
+tool which enables your node project to compile addons:

 ```bash
 npm i node-gyp bindings